onkelbeh/HomeAssistantRepository/README.md

 ```

 Additional information can be found at https://wiki.gentoo.org/wiki//etc/portage/repos.conf.
-Please let me know if any initial depencies are missing, since I do only use some of the components myself.
+Please let me know if any initial dependencies are missing, since I do only use some of the components myself.
 From time to time a fresh compile test on an empty box is run to catch general faults, last good (full) compile test was December 2019 with `v0.102.3`.

 ## Todos
 - If it moves, compile it :-)